conan-io/docs/reference/profiles.rst

 Available since: `1.46.0 <https://github.com/conan-io/conan/releases>`_

-All the values will be understood by Conan as the result of the python built-in `eval()` function:
+All the values will be interpreted by Conan as the result of the python built-in `eval()` function:

 .. code-block:: text